Early Help Hub

 The Early Help Hub works with families or young people who would like some extra support to deal with a difficult situation.
 Getting help early can stop things from getting worse and becoming harder to manage.

-Calls to option two of the Children Services Hotline (020-7364-5006) and the online enquiry form are directed through to the Early Help Hub (EHH).
+Calls to the Children Services Hotline (020 7364 5005) and the online enquiry form are directed through to the Early Help Hub (EHH).

 When should I contact the Early Help Hub?

 The primary role of the Hub is to provide a single point of access for the public, and all those working with children, young people and their families within the local community and across the authority, offering advice and recommending support for a range of issues which include:

 The aim of the Hub is to improve communication and information sharing across the authority, including internal and external partners, in order to support more effective delivery of services where there is a need for an Early Help offer response.
 The EHH has four main functions:

 Providing information, advice and guidance to the public and professionals who have queries about children who may need a coordinated Early Help response.

 Screening early help enquires to ensure an appropriate level of response for children, young people and their families which include those cases referred across or redirected from Children’s Social Care.

 Where necessary, the exception rather than the rule, undertaking direct work with families to assess need before identifying the most appropriate Lead Professional who can carry out an Early Help Assessment (EHA) and who can co-ordinate the multi-agency, family action plan.

 Support practitioners to complete assessments and convene Team around the family (TAF) meetings by offering advice and guidance.